 The NI 43-101 Technical Report was authored by Independent Qualified Person Dr. Lars Weiershäuser, P.Geo., of Roscoe Postle Associates Inc. (based in Toronto, Ontario, Canada), who is a Qualified Person as defined by NI 43-101.
 The Mineral Resource estimate has been classified in accordance with CIM Definition Standards – For Mineral Resources and Mineral Reserves (May 14, 2014), and the NI 43-101 Technical Report was prepared pursuant to CIM Definition Standards – Standards of Disclosure for Mineral Projects (May 9, 2016).

-A detailed airborne geophysical program on the full land package is intended to commence in the second quarter of 2018 and will be the first time the project area has been the subject of a modern geophysical survey highlighting the true under-explored nature of this prospective belt.
+A detailed airborne geophysical program on the full land package is intended to commence in the fourth quarter of 2018 and will be the first time the project area has been the subject of a modern geophysical survey highlighting the true under-explored nature of this prospective belt.

 Exploration Alliance Agreement